robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 specifically filter out the *Enter* key.

 So we first get a pointer to the *adminui-modal-root* Component.
 Within this specific *hook* method, the context is the *adminui-button* Component which is within the *adminui-modal-footer* Component.
-So the easiest and most efficient way to access the *adminui-modal-root* Component is to go up the DOM hierarchy from the current *adminui-button* Component until we reach the *adminui-modal-root* Component.
+The easiest and most efficient way to access the *adminui-modal-root* Component is to go up the DOM hierarchy from the current *adminui-button* Component until we reach the *adminui-modal-root* Component.
 That is what this line is doing: